 The black-on-black woven check silk tie is 9.5 cm—or 3 3/4 inches—wide to go with the wide lapels on the suit jacket.
 The lapels are wider than the tie, though ties that are narrower than the lapels can still work.
 To fit his disguise as a gangster, Bond knots his tie in a windsor knot.
 Bond completes his outfit with a white silk handkerchief with a black border stuffed—rather than meticulously folded—into his breast pocket.
 The handkerchief measures 40 cm by 40 cm.

 The boots that Bond wears with this suit are the flashy Crockett & Jones Camberley model in black calf.
 The style is best described as a double-monk boot, where the straps buckle from the inside quarter over the outside quarter.
 Like on monk shoes, the quarter are both over the tongue.
 This boot is not a Jodhpur boot, where the vamp and tongue are positioned on top of the quarters.
 Boots are a good match with narrow trousers because narrow trousers must be hemmed shorter, and thus boots will prevent sock from showing with shorter trousers.
 Whilst monk boots are not likely something the literary James Bond would wear, they satisfy his dislike for laces.

-Bond wears this suit with a black double-breasted bridge coat, sunglasses and black driving gloves, which will be covered at a later date.
+Bond wears this suit with a black double-breasted bridge coat, sunglasses and black driving gloves.